PRIMO: Private Regression in Multiple Outcomes: Abstract

 \section{Abstract}

-We introduce a new differentially private regression setting we call \emph{Private Regression in Multiple Outcomes} (PRIMO), inspired the common situation where a data analyst wants to perform a set of $l$ regressions while preserving privacy, where the covariates $X$ are shared across all $l$ regressions, and each regression $i \in [l]$ has a different vector of outcomes $y_i$.
-While naively applying private linear regression techniques $l$ times leads to a $\sqrt{l}$ multiplicative increase in error over the standard linear regression setting, in Subsection~\ref{sec:ssp} we modify techniques based on sufficient statistics perturbation (SSP) to yield greatly improved dependence on $l$.
-In Subsection~\ref{sec:query_release} we prove an equivalence to the problem of privately releasing the answers to a special class of low-sensitivity queries we call \emph{inner product queries}.
-Via this equivalence, we adapt the geometric projection-based methods of \cite{proj} to the PRIMO setting.
-Under the assumption the labels $Y$ are public, the projection gives improved results over the Gaussian mechanism when $n < l\sqrt{d}$, with no asymptotic dependence on $l$ in the error.
-In Subsection~\ref{subsec:complexity} we study the complexity of our projection algorithm, and analyze a faster sub-sampling based variant in Subsection~\ref{sec:sub_ssp}.
-Finally in Section~\ref{sec:experiments} we apply our algorithms to the task of private genomic risk prediction for multiple phenotypes using data from the 1000 Genomes project.
-We find that for moderately large values of $l$ our techniques drastically improve the accuracy relative to both the naive baseline that uses existing private regression methods and our modified SSP algorithm that doesn't use the projection.
+We introduce a new private regression setting we call \emph{Private Regression in Multiple Outcomes} (PRIMO), inspired by the common situation where a data analyst wants to perform a set of $l$ regressions while preserving privacy, where the features $X$ are shared across all $l$ regressions, and each regression $i \in [l]$ has a different vector of outcomes $y_i$.
+Naively applying existing private linear regression techniques $l$ times leads to a $\sqrt{l}$ multiplicative increase in error over the standard linear regression setting.
+We apply a variety of techniques including sufficient statistics perturbation ($\algotext{SSP}$) and geometric projection-based methods to develop scalable algorithms that outperform this baseline across a range of parameter regimes.
+In particular, we obtain \emph{no dependence on l} in the asymptotic error when $l$ is sufficiently large.
+Empirically, on the task of genomic risk prediction with multiple phenotypes we find that even for values of $l$ far smaller than the theory would predict, our projection-based method improves the accuracy relative to the variant that doesn't use the projection.